ch3p4ll3/project-silox/docs/index.md

 * provide an alarm if the tank level exceeds the lower and upper reference thresholds;
 * manage, again through PLC, a shutter for loading/emptying silos;
 * send data to cloud, through a gateway, handling situations of absence or loss of internet connectivity, and showing data trends in graphical form with a web page.

+## How to start the project
+To start the project you need to have docker and docker-compose installed on your machine.
+Then you need to run `docker-compose --env-file .env up --build`